Tips for spotting alligators during an Airboat Ride

-Tips for Spotting Alligaors during an airboat ride in Fort lauderdale
+Tips for Spotting Alligators during an airboat ride

 Usually found in wetlands, near swampy shores and sawgrass marshlands, alligators prefer still water along with vegetation.
 They float in stagnant waters and therefore any lake, pond or swamp makes for a good home for wild alligators.
 Gator tours in Florida give you the opportunity to spot them safely.